 - Give while you shop - read more here

 - Raise funds from your own personal adventure by setting up a personal fundraising page - read more here

 - Donate volunteer expenses - read more here

-The easiest way to make a one-off donation, or set up regular donations, is by clicking the button below which will take you to the BT sponsored mydonate website.
+The easiest way to make a one-off donation, or set up regular donations, is by clicking the button below which will take you to our main campaign page on the Charities Aid Foundation (CAF) website.

 Click here to subscribe to our email list which provides updates every month or two about our activities and projects we have funded (you can unsubscribe at any time).
 Alternatively, like us on Facebook, or follow us on Twitter.

 Not all gifts to the Foundation are financial.
 You can help in other ways too, for example as a trustee or part of our Foundation Network.
 Read on to find out how.